stonneau/hpp-affordance-corba/README.md

 			make install

-  4. Optionally, install the HPP-RBPRM and HPP-RBPRM-CORBA packages that implement an efficient acyclic contact planner, and its python bindings, serpectively.
+  4. Optionally, install the HPP-RBPRM and HPP-RBPRM-CORBA packages that implement an efficient acyclic contact planner, and its python bindings, respectively.
 (Make sure you are on branch "affordance" in both repositories!)
 	- see https://github.com/anna-seppala/hpp-rbprm, and
 		https://github.com/anna-seppala/hpp-rbprm-corba